QualiSystemsLab/JFrog-Artifactory-Xray-Plugin/README.md

 #### Under App Resource:

-Select the resource model that will created to represent the deployed VM.
+Select the resource model for the deployed VM resource.
 Be sure to set User and Password: they are needed by Ansible to log in to the new VM.
 Note: When defining a custom resource model in Resource Manager, you must attach the User and Password attributes to it.

 ![](screenshots/app-resource.png)